ArchipelagoMW-HollowKnight/Archipelago.HollowKnight/README.md

 * All issues should be labeled appropriately.
 * All in-progress issues should have someone assigned to them.
 * Pull Requests must have at least (and preferably exactly) one linked issue which they close out.
+* Please use feature branches, especially if working in this repository (not a fork).
 * Please match the style of surrounding code.
   * The only exception to this guideline is that we are in the progress of phasing out the usage of `var`.
 Please use explicit typing instead.